 Of course, many of these promotions are based on specific events and tournaments, so we can’t get too specific in this Mr. Play review.
 However, from what we’ve seen so far, it’s pretty reasonable to expect at least 2 or 3 sports promotions on at any given time.

 Firstly, their site is 128-bit SSL secured.
-This means it’s exceptionally difficult for any unauthorized parties to gain access to their system, or to intercept any data between you and the betting site.
+This means it’s exceptionally difficult for anyone parties to gain access to their system, or to intercept any data.

-In terms of remote gambling licences, Aspire Global is a Whitelabel company that succeeds based on the fact that they follow the rules and keep a spotless record, and betting sites like Mr. Play need to do the same to ensure they are kept on those spotless licences.
+In terms of remote gambling licences, Aspire Global is a Whitelabel company that succeeds based on the fact that they follow the rules and keep a spotless record.
+Betting sites like Mr. Play need to do the same to ensure they are kept on those spotless licences.